Trajectory

 Metro lines

-Approximately 60 km of infrastructure and more than 200 km of mounted track, most of it via plaque.
-At present, Convensa maintains 35% of the Metro de Madrid network.
+70km of infrastructure have been built and more than 200 kilometres of track laid, most of it slab track.
+Convensa currently maintains 35% of the Madrid Metro network.